App-vNext/Polly/README.md

   );
 ```

-### Retry a specified number of times passing a function to calculate the interval to wait between retries based on the current retry attempt and calling an action on each retry with the current exception and timespan
+### Retry a specified number of times, using a function to calculate the duration to wait between retries based on the current retry attempt, calling an action on each retry with the current exception and duration
 ```csharp
 Policy
   .Handle<DivideByZeroException>()